Information scrambling and entanglement in quantum approximate optimization algorithm circuits: Entanglement in QAOA circuit versus complexity of the problems

 \section{Entanglement in QAOA circuit versus complexity of the problems}

-As we have discussed in previous sections, information scrambling is a global entanglement feature in QAOA circuits.
-Next, we turn to more details for entanglement properties.
+As we have discussed in previous sections, information scrambling is a global feature of a quantum channel.
+Next, we turn to more details for entanglement properties in the circuits.
 We still take Eq.~$\left(\ref{eq:set-of-Hs}\right)$ as the set of our interested QUBO problems with non-degenerate solutions, and their corresponding Ising Hamiltonians have the ground state $\left|1\right\rangle ^{\otimes N}$.
 As have introduced in Sec.~\ref{sec:introduction}, since both the initial and final state are separable, entanglement is only generated during the computing process.
-Therefore in this section, we explore how to quantify the entanglement generated in the circuit, and its correlation with complexity of QUBO problems characterized by number of graph edges $E$ like Sec.~\ref{subsec:Comparison-between-edges}.
+Therefore in this section, we explore how to quantify the entanglement generated in a QAOA circuit, and its correlation with complexity of QUBO problems.

 We first define a coarse-grained quantity for a QAOA circuit with a given layer $p$: